 Author Dr. Kim John Payne shares his experience as a counselor and family consultant to help explain why it is so important to honor childhood and how the excess in our lives impacts kids.
 This excess applies to more than just how much we own.
 Payne writes about the importance of simplifying our homes, schedules, and media consumption.

-Note: While we love most ideas presented in this book, it falls a bit short when explaining how to support our kids and their big emotions.
-This is why the next book on our list, Raising an Emotionally Intelligent Child, is a must-read!
+Note: While I love most ideas presented in this book, it falls a bit short when explaining how to support our kids and their big emotions.
+This is why the next book on our list, Good Inside, is a must-read!

 Quote: